pf1219/StroCate/README.md

 * Scattered stronghold grid
   - Grid size is 200 chunks in x/z direction
   - Stronghold can generate in chunk 50~150 in each grid
-  - There;s 25% chance of stronghold generating in each grid
+  - There's 25% chance of stronghold generating in each grid
 * Village stronghold generation
   - Simulated village stronghold generation based on Bedrockified by Earthcomputer
   - https://github.com/Earthcomputer/bedrockified/blob/master/src/main/java/net/earthcomputer/bedrockified/BedrockStrongholdStructure.java